prem831/gaanatospotify/README.md

 2)Execute gaanamigrate.py

-ill add new features in future. its a basic script to copy playlist songs from Gaana to Spotify
+I'll add new features in future. its a basic script to copy playlist songs from Gaana to Spotify